zalora/sproxy/README.markdown

 ## Logout

-Hitting the endpoint `/oauth2callback/logout` will invalidate the session cookie and session.
+Hitting the endpoint `/sproxy/logout` will invalidate the session cookie.
 The user will be redirected to `/` after logout.
 The query parameter `state` can be provided to specify an alternate redirect path (the path has to be percent-encoded, e.g. with `urlEncode` from `Network.HTTP.Types.URI`).